vinahradau/finma/README.md

 # CIDFINMA

-# Formalization of client identifying data regulation for banks in Switzerland
+# Formalization of client identifying data regulation requirements for banks in Switzerland

 This project contains the formal specification of CID FINMA regulation.
 The specification is written using the Z notation and was developed by Serge (Siarhei Vinahradau, vinahradau@yahoo.de).